Pros & Cons of Small Press Publishing

-When my book came out in January 2018, it arrived in the new hybrid format of ebook + print-on-demand paperback.
-People ordering the paperback through Amazon or Barnes & Noble would have no idea that it wasn’t a print-run publication — except that it wasn’t shelved at the local Barnes & Noble, and could only be special ordered in print through B&N. Being a new novelist, I felt I was being traditionally published — except for that print run/bookstore thing.
-I quickly learned that small press publication might lean more toward traditional, or more toward self-publishing, depending on the company.
+When my book came out in January 2018, it arrived in both ebook and print-on-demand formats.
+People ordering the paperback through Amazon or Barnes & Noble would have no idea that it wasn’t a print-run publication — except that it wasn’t shelved at the local Barnes & Noble, and could only be special ordered in print through B&N. Being a new novelist, I felt I was traditionally published — except for that print run/bookstore thing.

 Differences between Small Press and Being Your Own Publisher